 Mike Vistel created an ecommerce site using the Shopify platform, and took it from making $6,000 in his very first month, to now grossing over $1.5 million monthly.
 The best part is, he lays out the exact 3 steps he took to reach those jaw dropping numbers.

-Before I share with you the 3 step process he attributes to making real bank on Shopify, let me go over some of the basics first.
+Before I share with you the 3 step process he attributes to making serious money on Shopify, let me go over some of the basics first.

 What is Shopify?

-Shopfiy is a ecommerce platform that lets anyone set up an online store instantly.
+Shopfiy is a ecommerce platform that lets anyone set up an online store instantly to make money.
 Sell crafts or goods you’ve created, or find winning products sourced from your local shops or even overseas.
 Through the shopify platform, they take care of all the logistical hurdles that used to hold people with great product ideas back, such as setting up an attractive storefront, processing payment securely, and even shipping.

 Many of the most successful online shop owners use Shopify.
 From what I can gather, the main reasons are: